scc-digitalhub/cyclotron/README.md

 In the API Access tab:

+* under OpenID Connect, check `openid`
-* under Basic Profile Service, check ``openid`` and `profile.basicprofile.me` to give access to user profiles to the client app
+* under User Profile Service, check `profile.basicprofile.me` to give access to user profiles to the client app
-* under Role Management Service, check `user.roles.me` to give access to user roles
+* under Role Service, check `user.roles.me` to give access to user roles

-In the Overview tab, copy `clientId` property, then go back to `cyclotron-site/_public/js/conf/configService.js` and add it in the `authentication` section.
+You can find `clientId` and `clientSecret` properties in the Overview tab.
+Add `clientId` to `cyclotron-site/_public/js/conf/configService.js` and `cyclotron-svc/config/config.js`.
+Add `clientSecret` as well if needed.

 Now you can (re)start Cyclotron API and website with authentication enabled.
 Most services will now be protected and will require login and specific privileges.